sQUlearn/squlearn/docs/user_guide/executor.rst

 The Estimator can be initialized with various inputs (``execution=``) that specify the execution environment:

-- Default initialization with no backend specified: If no backend is specified, the Executor class is initialized utilizing the fast PennyLane simulators.
+- Default initialization with no backend specified: If no backend is specified, the :class:`Executor <squlearn.Executor>` class is initialized utilizing PennyLane's :class:`DefaultQubit <pennylane.devices.default_qubit.DefaultQubit>` simulator.
-  If no shots are specified (``shots=None``) the statevector simulator being utilized, which is the default.
-If shots are specified, the shot-based simulator is utilized.
+  If no shots are specified (``shots=None``) the simulator is utilized as a statevector simulator by default.
+If shots are specified, a shot-based simulator is utilized.

   .. jupyter-execute::